johanngan/lasercool/doc/optmol.md

 - final_detuning: -0.5.
 This leads to the minimum theoretical equilibrium temperature, i.e. the Doppler temperature.
 - detuning_ramp_rate: Such that the ramp finishes exactly when the simulation ends.

-## Code parameters
+## Hard-coded parameters
-Hard coded at the top of `optical_molasses.cpp`, including parameters like the default configuration file name and the output file base names.
+Hard coded at the top of `optical_molasses.cpp`, including parameters like the default configuration file name and the default output file base names.
 These shouldn't need to be modified, but if they do, simply change them and recompile.